uros7251/CircuitSolver/README.md

 # CircuitSolver
 Unique, object-oriented, linear electric circuit solver.
 ## Brief description
-*CircuitSolver* allows you to programmaticaly solve linear circuits which consists of multiple components connected in series and parallel.
+*CircuitSolver* allows you to programmaticaly solve linear circuits which consist of multiple components connected in series and parallel.
 Bridge topologies are unfortunately not supported.
-Component stands for either any primitive linear two-terminal element including:
+Component stands for any primitive linear two-terminal element including:
 - resistor
 - capacitor
 - inductor